Intrinsic Alignment as an RSD Contaminant in the DESI Survey: DESI Catalogs

 \subsection{Imaging}

 Our measurements of GI alignment were made with LRGs from the Legacy Imaging Survey, DR9 \citep{dey_overview_2019}.
 This is the catalog DESI uses to select its targets, and contains imaging in three bands (g, r, and z) and projected shapes for sources in $14,000\deg^2$ of the extra galactic sky.
 It also includes photometry from the Wide-field Infrared Survey Explorer, which contains $r$ and $W1$ fluxes that are corrected for Milky Way extinction.
+The LRG target selection includes a cut based on the expected flux which falls within a DESI fiber.
+The $z$-band magnitude within a 1\arcsec.5 - diameter aperture is limited to $z_{\text{fiber}}<21.61$ in the Northern Galactic Cap and $z_{\text{fiber}}<21.60$ in the Southern Galactic Cap.
+For more information on the photometric selection of DESI's LRG sample, see \citep{zhou_target_2022}.

-The source of each target (after PSF deconvolution) is modeled as several light profiles at the pixel level using T\textsc{ractor} \citep{lang_tractor_2016}.
+The source of each target (after deconvolving with a point spread function) is modeled as several light profiles at the pixel level using T\textsc{ractor} \citep{lang_tractor_2016}.
 Based on the fits' $\chi^2$ values, we used shape parameters from the best fit out of these models: exponential disk, de Vaucouleurs, and Sersic.
 This is different from DESI's default selection, which includes PSF and round-exponential fits, and a marginalized $\chi^2$ criteria to avoid over-fitting bright targets as round-exponentials.
 These models were avoided for our measurements, as circles have no distinguishable orientation.

 Quality cuts were applied to target declinations $\delta >-30 ^{\circ}$ and galactic latitudes $b >20 ^{\circ}$. $r-W1$ color correlates well with redshift, so we used this color for the pair selection and weighting scheme detailed in \ref{sec:weighting}.
 To conform with these weights, color outliers were removed by requiring $1 < r-W1 < 4.5$.
 Our final sample contained 17.5 million LRGs.